vassilych/cscs-repl/README.md

 * **Step 2.** Open the project downloaded in the first step Visual Studio and compile it.

-* **Step 3.** Start the DebugServer either from Visual Studio or from the command-line.
+* **Step 3.** Start the DebugServer from Visual Studio with Xamarin.
 The default port is 13337.

 * **Step 4.** Open any CSCS file in Visual Studio Code and start selecting code fragments and pressing Cmd+9 (Ctrl+9) (see the animated gif below).